Thai economy helped by exports and manufacturing in August, but tourism slows

-BANGKOK : Thailand's economy remained at similar levels in August from the previous month, the central bank said on Monday with economic activity supported by exports and manufacturing, but tourism slowed.
+BANGKOK: Thailand's economy remained at similar levels in August from the previous month, the central bank said on Monday (Sep 30) with economic activity supported by exports and manufacturing, but tourism slowed.

-The current account surplus was $1.4 billion in August, up from a revised $0.1 billion surplus in July, due to accelerated exports of agriculture products to trading partners who faced shortages, the BOT said.
+The current account surplus was US$1.4 billion in August, up from a revised US$0.1 billion surplus in July, due to accelerated exports of agriculture products to trading partners who faced shortages, the BOT said.

 Private consumption increased 0.5 per cent in August from the previous month while private investment fell 3.3 per cent, the central bank said.